 We participate in all types of paddlesports all over the island of Ireland and further afield.
 Listed below is an annual summary of our typical programme of events:

-Weekly sessions covering a wide range of skills including rolling and Polo take place in Coleraine Leisure Centre.
+Other sessions covering a wide range of skills including rolling and Polo take place in Coleraine Leisure Centre.
 The pool events normally happen over Autumn and Winter and usually on a Friday evening.
 A small additional fee is required for pool sessions.

 Racing, Slalom and Surf competitions for all craft take place throughout the year.
 On average there is one event per month.
 The club actively takes part and sometimes organises events in the local Paddle4Sport League.
 The Paddle4Sport league events range from slalom to flat and white water racing.
 Some club members also take part in the annual Liffey Descent.